 LENRGY supports cold fusion researchers in many ways, both directly and indirectly.
 Pursuit of policy changes for research support is intended as a way to assist researchers indirectly to obtain funding for their cold fusion work.
-Direct assistance has been provided in several ways, including evaluation of experimental results and demonstrations, preparation of proposals for new labs, converting hardcopy books to digital form, and archiving research records.
+Direct assistance has also been provided, including evaluation of experimental results and demonstrations, preparation of proposals for new labs, converting hardcopy books to digital form and archiving research records.

 Dr. Grimshaw also supported NI with investigations of two other LENR researchers, including Defkalion Green Technologies and LettsLab.

-The proposal work included delineation of the experimental approach, development of detailed cold fusion resumes, comprehensive descriptions of facilities and instruments at three private research labs, and preparation of proposal and presentation documents.
+The proposal preparation included delineation of the experimental approach, development of detailed cold fusion resumes, comprehensive descriptions of facilities and instruments at three private research labs, and development of proposal and presentation documents.
 In preparing these proposals Dr. Grimshaw drew on his extensive business development experience from his environmental consulting career.

 Dr. Grimshaw participated in a LENR planning meeting in Dr. Tom Claytor’s lab conference room in White Rock, NM.

-The meeting included from, from left to right, Dr. Malcolm Fowler, Dr. Lothar Wenzel (National Instruments), Dr. Claytor, Dr. Grimshaw and Dr. Ed Storms.
+The meeting included from, from left to right, Dr. Malcolm Fowler, Dr. Lothar Wenzel (National Instruments), Dr. Claytor, Dr. Grimshaw and Dr. Edmund Storms.

-Dr. Grimshaw assisted Jed Rothwell, author of the LENR-CANR website (one of the foremost online LENR resources), in converting a book that was published in hard copy into electronic form.
+Dr. Grimshaw assisted Jed Rothwell, author of the LENR-CANR website (one of the foremost online LENR resources), in converting a book that had been published in hard copy into electronic form.
 Charles Beaudette’s “Excess Heat: Why Cold Fusion Revealed” has been a principal resource for the LENR field since it was first published in 2000.
 During the conversion to digital form, Dr. Grimshaw reviewed several chapters for accuracy, created new tables for those that did not convert well, and formatted references cited in each chapter.
 The book is now available at Amazon in Kindle format.

 Jed Rothwell and Tom Grimshaw at ICCF-18, Columbia, MO, July 2013

-Dr. Grimshaw is working with archiving staff at the Marriott Library at the University of Utah, the birthplace of cold fusion, to add to its cold fusion records collection.
-Because it is the birthplace of cold Fusion, the University has a strong interest in archiving materials from researchers in the field.
+Dr. Grimshaw is working with archiving staff at the Marriott Library at the University of Utah, Salt Lake City, to add to its cold fusion records collection.
+Because it is the birthplace of cold fusion, the University has a strong interest in archiving materials from researchers in the field.
 Dr. Grimshaw is facilitating arrangements with interested participants in the LENR Research Documentation Initiative to have their records transferred to the University.
-For example, he has transported 14 boxes of archive material from Dr. Edward Storms, who has his cold fusion lab in Santa Fe, NM, to the Marriott Library in Salt Lake City.
+For example, he transported 14 boxes of archive material from Dr. Edmund Storms, who has his cold fusion lab in Santa Fe, NM, to the Marriott Library in Salt Lake City.

 Delivery to Salt Lake City from Santa Fe, NM.